For Project Managers

 raj(PM persona) to see the full hybrid view - Read the Schedule view for Gantt details

-- Read The Story for the end-to-end hybrid workflow with all six personas
+- Read The Story for the end-to-end hybrid workflow — six narrative protagonists map to TruePPM’s eight product personas